 III.
 Distinction from the envious wicked (10)

 Yahweh will richly bless those who fear and obey him to the envy and chagrin of the wicked.

-The third stanza of Trust and Obey, written by John Sammis, captures the essence of Psalm 112: “But we never can prove the delights of his love / until all on the altar we lay; // for the favor he shows and the joy he bestows / are for those who will trust and obey.”
+The third stanza of Trust and Obey, written by John Sammis, captures the essence of Psalm 112: “But we never can prove the delights of his love / until all on the altar we lay, // for the favor he shows and the joy he bestows / are for those who will trust and obey.”
 God’s grace, his undeserved favor, is experienced by all of creation to some degree.
 The theological doctrine of Common Grace includes the following benefits according to the theologian Louis Berkhof: God’s “curbing the destructive power of sin, maintaining the moral order of the universe, distributing in varying degrees gifts and talents, promoting the development of science and art, and showering untold blessings upon (us).”

 However, God reserves his special favor for those who in loving obedience fear and submit to him.
 Those blessings, “the delights of his love...the favor he shows…the joy he bestows,” are set forth in Psalm 112.
-When those redeemed by the blood of Christ earnestly commit themselves to live for God's glory, they will enjoy the delights of the Father's love and experience all he has prepared for those who are his special possession.
+When those redeemed by the blood of Christ earnestly commit themselves to live for God’s glory, they will enjoy the delights of the Father’s love and experience all that he has prepared for those who are his special possession.